cromarty/ansible-role-docker-tls/README.md

 ansible-playbook --ask-vault-pass <playbook.yml>
 ```

-You will need for all hosts in your inventory to have the same `ansible_user` and `ansible_become_pass` value.
+You will need for all hosts in your inventory to have the same
+`ansible_user` and `ansible_become_pass` value.

-I don't think it is possible to get many entries from many vaults in a single run of a playbook, but I may be wrong.
+I don't think it is possible to get many entries from many vaults in a
+single run of a playbook, but I may be wrong.

 ## Notes

 ### Man-in-the-middle (MITM) Attacks

-I read somewhere that this approach does not provide server identity verification.
-So you will not be able to gurantee that the Docker daemon you are connecting to on a remote host is the machine you think it is.
+I read somewhere that this approach does not provide server identity
+verification.
+So you will not be able to guarantee that the Docker
+daemon you are connecting to on a remote host is the machine you think
+it is.

-But if there is a MITM (man-in-middle), he will just see typical Docker requests to:
+But if there is a MITM (man-in-middle), he will just see typical
+Docker requests to:

 * Pull images
 *  Start and stop containers